-Treatment Under Employment Taxes Special Classes of Employment and Special Types of Payments Social Security and Medicare Federal Unemployment (U.S. Virgin Islands Only) Retirement and pension plans: Employer contributions to a qualified plan.
+Treatment Under I Employment Taxes Special Classes of Employment and Special Types of Payments Social Security and Medicare Federal Unemployment (U.S. Virgin Islands Only) Retirement and pension plans: Employer contributions to a qualified plan.
 Exempt.
 Exempt.
 Elective contributions and deferrals to a plan containing a qualified cash or deferred compensation arrangement (e.g., 401(k)).
 Taxable.
 Taxable.
 Employer contributions to certain nonqualified deferred compensation plans.
 Taxable.
 Taxable.
 Employer contributions to individual retirement accounts under a SIMPLE retirement plan.
-Exempt, except for amounts contributed under r a salary reduction SIMPLE agreement.
+Exempt, except for amounts contributed under a salary reduction SIMPLE agreement.
 Employer contributions to IRC section 403(b) annuity contracts.
 Taxable if paid through a salary reduction agree eement (written or otherwise).
 Distributions from qualified retirement and pension plans.
 Exempt.
 Exempt.
 Salespersons: 1.
 Common law employees.
 Taxable.
 Taxable.
 Statutory employees (referred to in section 1).
 Taxable.
 Taxable.
-Statutory nonemployees (qualified real estate agents and direct sellers). sales or other output and services performe s if substantially all payments directly related to ed as nonemployee specified in written ness of selling consumer products other than in Scholarships and fellowship grants (includible in income under IRC section 117(c)).
-Taxability depends on the nature of the employ Students below. yment and the status of the organization.
+3. Statutory nonemployees (qualified real estate agents and direct sellers).
+Exempt.
+Treated as if self-employed individuals if substantially all payments directly related to sales or other output and services performed as nonemployee specified in written contract.
+Direct sellers must be in the business of selling consumer products other than in a permanent retail place of business.
+Scholarships and fellowship grants (includible in income under IRC section 117(c)).
+Taxability depends on the nature of the emplo Students below. yment and the status of the organization.
 See Severance pay.
 Taxable.
 Taxable.
 Service not in the course of the employer's trade or business, other than on a farm operated for profit or for household employment in private homes.
 Taxable if employee is paid \$100 or more in cash in a year.
 Taxable only if employee is paid \$50 or more in cash in a quarter and works on 24 or more different days in that quarter or in the preceding quarter.
 Sickness or injury payments under: 1.
 Worker's compensation law.
 Exempt.
 Exempt.
 2. Certain employer plans.
 Exempt after end of 6 calendar months after calendar month employee last worked for 3.
-No employer plan. ∫ employer.
-Students: 1.
-Student enrolled and regularly attending classes (generally, at least half-time or equivalent) while pursuing course of study, performing services for: a.
-Private school, college, or university.
-Fremet Fyomat b.
-Auxiliary nonprofit organization Exempt.
-Exempt unless services are covered by a Exempt. operated for and controlled by school, college, or university. section 218 (Social Security Act) agreement.
-Exempt. c.
-Public school, college, or university.
+No employer plan. employer. balondar month omployee last worked for Students: J · · · Student enrolled and regularly attending classes (generally, at least half-time or equivalent) while pursuing course of study, performing services for: a.
+Private school, college, or university. b.
+Auxiliary nonprofit organization operated for and controlled by Exempt.
+Exempt unless services are covered by a section 218 (Social Security Act) Exempt.
+Exempt. school, college, or university. c.
+Public school, college, or university. agreement.
 Exempt unless services are covered by a section 218 (Social Security Act) agreement.
 Exempt.
 Full-time student performing service for academic credit, combining academic instruction with work experience as an integral part of the program.
 Taxable.
 Exempt unless program was established for or on behalf of an employer or group of employers.
 Student nurse performing part-time services for nominal earnings at hospital as incidental part of training.
 Exempt.
 Exempt.
 4. Student employed by organized camps.
 Taxable.
 Exempt.
 Supplemental unemployment compensation benefits.
 Exempt.
 Exempt.
 Tips: a.
 If \$20 or more in a month.
 Taxable.
 Taxable, for all tips reported in writing to employer. b.
 If less than \$20 in a month.
 Exempt.
 Exempt.
 Worker's compensation.
 Exempt.
 Exempt.

-^{} Taxable when services are performed or when there is no substantial risk of forfeiture of the rights to these amounts, whichever is later.
+Taxable when services are performed or when there is no substantial risk of forfeiture of the rights to these amounts, whichever is later.